MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 # [C#](#tab/csharp)

-To implement your logic for these handlers, you will override these methods in your bot as seen in the [Bot logic](bot-builder-basics.md#bot-logic) section below.
+To implement your logic for these handlers, you will override these methods in your bot, such as in the [sample activity handler](#sample-activity-handler) section below.
 For each of these handlers, there is no base implementation, so just add the logic that you want in your override.

 There are certain situations where you will want to override the base turn handler, such as [saving state](bot-builder-concept-state.md) at the end of a turn.
 When doing so, be sure to first call `await base.OnTurnAsync(turnContext, cancellationToken);` to make sure the base implementation of `OnTurnAsync` is run before your additional code.
 That base implementation is, among other things, responsible for calling the rest of the activity handlers such as `OnMessageActivityAsync`.